victorcana/PANAS/README.md

 # PANAS
 ## Pipeline for the Analysis of Nonsynonymous And Synonymous
-SANSRAPI v.1 is a pipeline built for Linux.
+PANAS v.1 is a pipeline built for Linux.